Logarithmic complete monotonicity of a matrix-parametrized analogue of the multinomial distribution

 which can be reformulated as the inequality~\eqref{R(x)-Supper-Additive-ineq}.

-As done in the proof of Theorem~3.5 in~\cite{MR4201158}, the inequality~\eqref{R(x)-3-factor-ineq} and its equality follow from using the logarithmically complete monotonicity of the function $\mathcal{Q}(x)$ in Theorem~\ref{thm:completely.monotonic} and from adapting the proof of Corollary 3 in~\cite{MR3730425}.
+As done in the proof of Theorem~3.5 in~\cite{MR4201158}, the inequality~\eqref{R(x)-3-factor-ineq} and the equality case follow by using the logarithmic complete monotonicity of the function $\mathcal{Q}(x)$ in Theorem~\ref{thm:completely.monotonic} and by adapting the proof of Corollary 3 in~\cite{MR3730425}.
 The proof of Theorem~\ref{multivariate-gamma-ineq-thm} is complete. \end{proof}